kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 The steps of this use case will be as follows:

 1. A new contact registers on your website and you want to add them to your Suite database as well.
-2. Tell the Suite to send a welcome mail to the contact via an external event
+2. Send a welcome mail to the contact via an external event in the Suite
 3. Check the results

 This use case will be presented in varying degrees of complexity:

-* Using the email address as key
+* using the email address as key
-* Using the external ID as key
+* using the external ID as key
-* Customizing the email with data from the external event
+* customizing the email with data from the external event

 Basic Scenario: Using the Email Address as Key
 ----------------------------------------------